Kykuit: Pocantico, the family estate

-The estate, known as Pocantico or Pocantico Hills, occupies an area of 1380 ha.
+The estate is formally called Pocantico or Pocantico Hills, but is usually referred to by the name of its mansion, Kykuit.
+It occupies an area of 1380 ha.
 During much of the 20th century, the 1420 ha estate featured a resident workforce of security guards, gardeners, and laborers, and had its own farming, cattle, and food supplies.
 It has a nine-hole, reversible golf course, and at one time had 75 houses and 70 private roads, most designed by John D. Rockefeller Sr. and his son.
 A longstanding witticism about the estate quips: "It's what God would have built, if only He had the money".

 In 1901, John D. Rockefeller Sr. hired golf course architect Willie Dunn, the designer of Shinnecock Hills Golf Club, to build a golf course on the grounds.

 In late 1946, two of Junior's sons, John D. Rockefeller III and Laurance Rockefeller, each offered their respective residences, Fieldwood Farm and Rockwood Hall, as headquarters for the then newly formed United Nations.
 Family patriarch Rockefeller Junior vetoed the proposals, as the sites were too isolated from Manhattan.
 He instead tasked his second son, Nelson, to buy a 6.9 ha site along the East River in New York City, which was subsequently donated for the construction of the UN Headquarters.

 Among guests hosted by Nelson and his brother David have been American Presidents Lyndon B. Johnson, Richard M. Nixon, Gerald Ford, and Ronald Reagan, and their wives.
 Other notable visitors have included United Nations Secretary-General Kofi Annan, President of the Republic of South Africa Nelson Mandela, Shah of Iran Mohammad Reza Pahlavi, King Hussein of Jordan, President Anwar Sadat of Egypt, and Lord Mountbatten of Burma of the United Kingdom.

 As of 2003, 10 or so Rockefeller families lived within the estate, in the central compound and beyond.
 Much land has been donated over the decades to New York State, including the Rockefeller State Park Preserve, and is open to the public for horseback riding, biking, and jogging.

-Bill Clinton, who lives just north of the estate, in Chappaqua, has taken regular runs in the State Park.
+The private Rockefeller burial ground at Kykuit abuts, but is not part of, the public Sleepy Hollow Cemetery.
+The plot is reserved for members of the John D. Rockefeller Jr. branch of the family.
+Family members and descendants of William Rockefeller Jr. are buried at Rockwood Circle in the Sleepy Hollow Cemetery.